-Martha Constantine-Paton uses a combination of classical and modern genetic tools in mice to study the contributions of specific brain regions to normal behavior.
+Before closing her lab, Martha Constantine-Paton used a combination of classical and modern genetic tools in mice to study the contributions of specific brain regions to normal behavior.

-Frank B. Gertler considers the role of cell shape and movement in developmental defects and diseases.
+Before closing his lab, Frank B. Gertler considered the role of cell shape and movement in developmental defects and diseases.

 H. Robert Horvitz analyzes the roles of genes in animal development and behavior, gaining insight into human disease.